This article was originally published in May 2023, and was most recently updated in May 2026

 The Dome – Mama Bazooka

-We started and ended the trip with the two rooms that have been ‘competing’ for the number 1 spot.
+We started and ended our first ever trip with the two rooms that have been ‘competing’ for the number 1 spot on TERPECA for several years.
 The Dome, and Molly’s Game.
 But let’s not get ahead of ourselves, and first lets talk about The Dome.

 The Dome is a ‘sci-fi’ escape room.
 Well, sort of.
 In fact, it’s the kind of room that really defies categorisation because a week later and I’m not even totally sure I understood the things that happened to me in that room.
 You enter the experience as laboratory assistants, but things take a surreal turn when you accidentally ingest an hallucinatory substance.
 From this point onwards there’s a “wait, what?” level of disbelief and astonishment.
 The physical space is impressive, it’s twisting and turning corridors that do not take you to where you expected to go, and those moments of looking back at something you’d already completed only to find subtle, eerie differences that leave you questioning your sanity.
 There’s a good amount of physicality to the experience, but you’re mostly running on pure excitement and adrenaline.
 What it lacks in a complex narrative, it makes up for in visual, thematic and technical impressiveness.
 For that, I absolutely adored this room.
 The focus was squarely on the puzzles – as brilliant as they were – and the set design.
 It was a fantastic room.